 - WeChat Out service provides international call rates

-WeChat represents a very popular option for messaging and calling, making it a great call app for international calling as well, although it is only available for users in the US, Italy, Thailand, Laos, Australia, China, Vietnam, Malaysia, Saudi Arabia, and Hong Kong (the platform is now banned in India).
+WeChat represents a popular option for messaging and calling, making it a great call app for international calling as well, although it is only available for users in the US, Italy, Thailand, Laos, Australia, China, Vietnam, Malaysia, Saudi Arabia, and Hong Kong (the platform is now banned in India).

 The WeChat interface is simple and intuitive, even for beginners.
 Source: WeChat